Naperality/Start/README.md

 # Start
-The Starting Point of my Programming journey
+The Starting Point of my Programming journey:
+Free Code Camp Courses and Exercises for Certification